martrik/UML/documentation.md

 For each Action Diagram, we also designed a Sequence Diagram to illustrate the flow of an action with less abstraction from the actual code.
 The Refresh Button sequence diagram shows all the logic that takes place in the Model.
 We have omitted this in the other two diagrams.

 # Component Diagram
+In our component diagram, we showed how our three main components (View, Controller and Model) and their classes interact with one another.
+Our diagram is drawn in a cycle, where a RequestEntry is entered to the Application and an Output to Screen is returned.